 Kristin Connor Pendl, L.Ac., MSOM – Licensed Acupuncturist

-Kristin is a licensed acupuncturist in the state of Wisconsin and is nationally certified by the NCCAOM (National Certification Commission of Acupuncture and Oriental Medicine) in both acupuncture and Chinese herbal medicine.
-Kristin is a general practitioner, treating a wide variety of health concerns, with a special interest in treating patients seeking help for infertility, chronic pain, sports injury, women’s health, digestive disorders, stress, anxiety, and emotional concerns.
+Kristin is a general practitioner, treating a wide variety of health concerns, with a special interest in treating patients with fertility challenges, chronic pain, digestive disorders, stress, anxiety, and emotional concerns.

 Elissa is a nationally certified, licensed acupuncturist with Bachelor of Arts degrees in Nutrition and Psychology, and a Master of Science degree in Oriental Medicine.
 She completed an advanced internship at the Guangzhou Institute for Traditional Chinese Medicine in Guangzhou, China.
 Currently, she is studying to become a Restorative Exercise Specialist®, a personal trainer with an emphasis on alignment and biomechanics for wellness, rather than gym fitness.
 A lifetime struggle with asthma, allergies, and chronic sinusitis led Elissa to become interested in alternative medicine.
 Acupuncture, dietary and lifestyle changes, as well as Chinese herbal medicine restored Elissa to the state of health that she had longed for since childhood.
 Elissa treats children and adults with a wide variety of health concerns.
 Her areas of interest include asthma, allergies, men’s and women’s health, anxiety, depression, headaches, insomnia, developmental disabilities, fibromyalgia, multiple sclerosis, stroke recovery, cancer recovery, recovery from surgery, neuropathy, pediatrics, and rheumatoid arthritis.
 She enjoys making people well, and hopes to empower her patients to be healthy in mind, body and spirit.

 Deb Olson, CMT – Massage Therapist – $39 Special Intro Massage Rate